rmcanany/SolidEdgeStorekeeper/Readme.md

 Solid Edge Storekeeper is a utility to create, organize, and share standard parts.
 It is free and open source and you can find it [<ins>**Here**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper#readme).

-Fasteners, retainers, structural shapes and more in ANSI and ISO format are included.
+Fasteners, retainers, structural shapes, and more in ANSI and ISO format are included.
 There are over 15k items available.
 There is no database; everything is done in Excel.
-It is fully cusomizable -- add things you need, remove those you don't.
-If you upgrade Solid Edge to a new version, no change to the program or its data is required.
+It is fully customizable.
+If you upgrade Solid Edge, no change to the program or its data is required.

 The program handles two types of standard parts.
 One consists of items like fasteners.
-These are defined in dimension tables, accessed using a tree search, and created as needed.
+These are defined in dimension tables and created as needed.
 The other consists of vendor-type items like pneumatic fittings.
-Each of these has its own model file and is accessed by property search.
+Each of these has its own model file.

 <p align="center">
   <img src="media/tree_search.png">